 Belgian Court Sentences Paris Attack Suspect Salah Abdeslam To 20-Year Term

-Salah Abdeslam still faces trial over the 2015 Paris attacks — but a Belgian court sentenced him to 20 years in prison on Monday over charges related to his shootout with police when he resisted arrest in Brussels months after the deadly violence in Paris.
+Salah Abdeslam still faces trial over the 2015 Paris attacks, but a Belgian court sentenced him to 20 years in prison on Monday over charges related to his shootout with police when he resisted arrest in Brussels months after the deadly violence in Paris.

 Abdeslam, 28, was found guilty of attempted terrorist murder and illegal possession of firearms after attacking the police officers who found him and two other suspects hiding out in a Brussels apartment.

-Months earlier, Abdelslam had become the subject of a manhunt as the only known survivor of the Islamic State terror cell that carried out the suicide bombings and mass shootings on Nov.
+Months earlier, Abdeslam had become the subject of a manhunt as the only known survivor of the Islamic State terror cell that carried out the suicide bombings and mass shootings on Nov.
 13, 2015, that killed at least 130 people — many of them at the Bataclan concert hall.

-Three Belgian officers were wounded and one suspect was killed in the shootout that flushed Abdelslam from his hiding place.
+Three Belgian officers were wounded and one suspect was killed in the shootout that flushed Abdeslam from his hiding place.
 He was arrested a few days later in the immigrant neighborhood of Molenbeek.

 The Palais de Justice in Brussels rendered its verdict on Abdeslam and an accomplice, Sofien Ayari, on Monday.
 Both of them received 20-year sentences.